Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Data and method

 \subsubsection{Evaluation of host-galaxy contamination}

-SNe at high redshift are often blended with their host galaxies.
-As mentioned in Section~\ref{sec:ps1-data}, we chose the background regions as carefully as we could to subtract the host-galaxy light when processing the spectrum.
+High-$z$ SNe are often blended with their host galaxies.
+As mentioned in Section~\ref{sec:ps1-data}, we chose the background regions as carefully as possible to subtract the host-galaxy light when processing the spectrum.
 However, it is sometimes inevitable that the final spectrum could still suffer non-negligible contamination from their host galaxies.
 Here we evaluate the effect of host-galaxy contamination on the \vsiii\ measurement.

 Our method is based on \citet{2005ApJ...634.1190H}, using a $\chi^2$ fitting technique to estimate the fraction of host-galaxy contamination in the SN spectrum. \citet{2005ApJ...634.1190H} fit each SN spectrum with a library of SN templates of all types and a range of phases.
 The reddening, redshift (if not determined from the host galaxy), and fraction of host-galaxy contamination are derived by minimizing the difference between the observed SN spectrum and template spectrum.
-Instead of fitting the observed spectrum with templates of a wide range of parameter space (which could result in substantial degeneracy), we developed a script to allow specific SN and host-galaxy templates in the fitting.
+Instead of fitting the observed spectrum with templates of a wide range of parameter space (which could result in substantial degeneracy), we allow only specific SN and host-galaxy templates in the fitting.
 For the SN template, we use the \texttt{kaepora} database \citep{2019MNRAS.486.5785S} to produce a mean spectrum given the exact phase and LC width \citep[e.g., from][]{2018ApJ...859..101S} of each SN in our sample.
 For the host-galaxy template, we first measure the host-galaxy photometry from the PS1 template images in $grizy$ filters.
 We measure the photometry by placing an aperture of 1.5\arcsec\ radius at the SN location.
-This allows us to constrain better the host-galaxy spectral energy distribution (SED) near the SN birthplace.
+This allows us to better constrain the host-galaxy spectral energy distribution (SED) near the SN birthplace.
 The measured photometry will then be used as input for the photometric redshift code \texttt{Z-PEG} to derive the best-fit galaxy template and properties. \texttt{Z-PEG} fits the observed galaxy colors with galaxy SED templates corresponding to nine spectral types (SB, Im, Sd, Sc, Sbc, Sb, Sa, S0, and E).
 Here we assume a \citet{1955ApJ...121..161S} initial-mass function (IMF).
 The photometry is corrected for the foreground Milky Way reddening with $R_{V} = 3.1$ and a \citet*[][CCM]{1989ApJ...345..245C} reddening law.
 The details of the fitting procedure can be found in \citet{2014MNRAS.438.1391P}.